ademilter/bricklayer/README.md

 ## Events

-You can add listeners to Bricklayer to have full control.
-They allows you to create more extensible layouts.
+You can add listeners to Bricklayer for full control.
+These allow you to create more extensible layouts.
 You can use these events especially for animations.
 Please see examples.